liodon-ai/MicroEval/README.md

-# MiniEval
+# MicroEval

-MiniEval is a tiny, dependency-light toolkit to quickly evaluate NLP/LLM outputs.
+MicroEval is a tiny, dependency-light toolkit to quickly evaluate NLP/LLM outputs.
 It's designed for fast smoke-tests and demos — not to replace heavyweight benchmarks.

 ## Features
 - Simple n-gram perplexity